 Greensboro, North Carolina's 9-member

-City Council on Tuesday approved a resolution apposing a proposed
+City Council on Tuesday will consider a resolution opposing a

-constitutional amendment which would ban gay marriage in the state,
+proposed constitutional amendment which would ban gay marriage in the

 Voters will decide on the measure